ThinkParQ/beegfs-csi-driver/operator/docs/developer-docs.md

    (as well as other OLM objects).
 1. In a browser, navigate to the OpenShift console -> Operators -> Installed Operators and look for "BeeGFS CSI Driver".
 1. Experiment with creating/modifying/deleting BeegfsDriver objects.
+   NOTE: For many test cases, you will want to set the `containerImageOverrides.beegfsCsiDriver.image` and/or `containerImageOverrides.beegfsCsiDriver.tag` fields before deploying a CR to ensure the default driver image (usually the last released version) is not used.
 1. In the terminal, execute `operator-sdk cleanup beegfs-csi-driver-operator` to undo the above steps.